sky0e/Windows10.5.github.io/README.md

 # Windows10.5.github.io
-This is a customized build of Microsoft Windows that I created.
+This is a customized build of Microsoft Windows that I created in 2023.
 I’ve removed unnecessary bloatware, telemetry, advertisements, and unwanted AI features to make it lightweight and fast using many open-source projects like
 1. Atlas OS
 2. Revi OS
 3. Rectify 11